Bell Times and Entry Routines

 Use of Student Agendas:

-Many classes at Memorial make use of Student Agendas.
+Some teachers at Memorial use agendas with their students.
 They help keep track of important events, organize your home study program, inform you of school rules, and policies, and help the school to communicate effectively with your parents/guardians.
 The following steps will make this required tool an effective and regular part of your routine:

 - The agenda can be taken to class with you so that it can be updated regularly at different times in the day.
 You may be asked to use it at any time, so it’s best to be prepared.